Weight Lifting For Women To Get Toned & Feminine – Not Ripped Or Buff

 The best way way to build muscle mass (for women or men) is to lift a high volume of sets and reps.
 So if you do 3-4 sets at 10-15 reps that’s great.
 Great for building muscle.
 Not great for toning up.

 When doing sets of 10-15 reps you may have to really push yourself (or your personal trainer may be pushing you) to get in those last 2-3 reps.
 This is the opposite of what you should do.

 Stop doing 3 sets of 10-15 reps.

-Now that you know what not to do, here’s how weight lifting for women should be done.
+Now that you know what not to do, here’s how women should be weight lifting.